mdn/content/files/en-us/learn/server-side/express_nodejs/deployment/index.md

 The final step is to copy in your application and then add the files to your repo using git:

-1. Copy your Express application into this folder (excluding **/node_modules**, which contains dependency files that you should fetch from NPM as needed).
+1. Copy your Express application into this folder (excluding **/node_modules**, which contains dependency files that you should fetch from npm as needed).
 2. Open a command prompt/terminal and use the `add` command to add all files to git.

     ```bash